Dermatology · Papulosquamous Disorders

 Treatment

-First-line is high-potency topical corticosteroids and vitamin D analogs (calcipotriene).
-Systemic corticosteroids are strictly contraindicated as they trigger rebound pustular psoriasis.
-Second-line includes phototherapy (UVB) or biologics like adalimumab for severe disease.
+First-line therapy for localized disease is high-potency topical corticosteroids (e.g., clobetasol).
+For extensive disease, phototherapy (UVB) is indicated.
+Systemic corticosteroids are strictly contraindicated as they trigger rebound flares.
+Biologics like adalimumab are reserved for refractory cases or severe psoriatic arthritis.

 Prognosis